RickStrahl/BlogPosts/2018-07/Re-assembling-the-Web-with-Web-Assembly-and-Blazor/ReAssemblingTheWebWithWebAssemblyAndBlazor.md

 Note that there are no `.cshtml` template files sent to the browser.
 All Razor pages, as well as any loose C# files you create to reference support classes and logic are compiled and shipped as code to the client in the `BlazorDemo.dll` file.

 You can also see a `bin` folder with a bunch of core .NET Runtime assemblies are loaded alongside your user code (`BlazorDemo.dll` in **Figure XX**).

 ![](NetworkSizesAndRequests.png)

 <small>**Figure XX** - Network sizes for the Blazor runtime is not small but also not excessive</small>

-Neither of these files are small so running a Blazor app will have at least a 800k payload at the moment plus any of the runtime and user code assemblies that your Razor code.
+Neither of these files are small so running a Blazor app will have at least a 800k payload at the moment plus any of the runtime and user code assemblies that your application creates.

-## Blazor 101
+### Blazor 101
-In this article I'll keep my example very short and simple to give you an idea how some interesting Blazor features work.
-This is more to get a feel for the overall concepts than the specific details which are very likely to be out of date soon as Blazor evolves.
+In this article I'll keep my examples very simple to give you an idea how Blazor features work.
+This is more to get a feel for the overall concepts than the specific implementation details which are very likely to change as this technology is in its very early stages.

+All the code I talk about here uses **Blazor 0.2**.

 ### What do you need?
 To give Blazor you're going to need to install a couple of things: